 A mathematical model predicts that under poor nutritional conditions animals have a selective benefit by shifting their investment from promoting rapid growth to delaying aging.
 We are testing this model prediction experimentally.

 Genetically identical individuals never look completely the same due to the stochasticity of biological processes.
 We want to understand how animals prevent that small differences among individuals at birth amplify to much larger differences during the development of an animal.
-Specifically, we focus on the relation between heterogeneity in growth and body size of C. elegans.
+Specifically, we focus on the relation between heterogeneity in growth, organ and body size of C. elegans.

 In principle, two individuals that differ even only slightly in their growth rate are expected to differ increasingly in their body size during development due to the exponential nature of growth.
 This effect is comparable to small differences in the interest rate on a bank account that over the years amplify to large differences in savings due to the benefit of compound interest.